 Through CCB, we aim to invest in between 60 and 80 communities and social enterprises across the Highlands and Islands.
 Communities are controlling and driving their own development, with HIE on hand providing support.
 Match funding for the programme comes from a range of sources, notably the Scottish Government’s Strengthening Communities Programme and the communities themselves.

-A new CCB publication produced by HIE in October 2015 gives a flavour of the variety of work our investments are supporting.
-A list of current programme participants and links to further information can be found on the last page.
+A new CCB publication produced by HIE in October 2015 gives a flavour of the variety of work our investments are supporting, and a number of case studies were produced in 2016.